 The logic behind this advice is compelling although currently untenable.
-While agencies can restrict the number of people sent to a debriefing, they cannot preclude a rejected bidder from bringing an attorney.
-Moreover, where the FAR is concerned, absent a lawyer, a losing bidder might not understand agency decisions even after fully interrogating agency officials during the debriefing.
-On the other hand, if bidders were required to have non-lawyers on staff certified to understand the FAR and especially the rules governing source selections, this advice could be more tenable.
+While agencies can restrict the number of people they send to a debriefing, they cannot preclude a rejected bidder from bringing an attorney.
+Moreover, where operating policies and laws in the form of FAR and DFARS are almost one and the same, absent a lawyer, a losing bidder might not understand agency decisions.
+On the other hand, if bidders were required to have non-lawyers on staff certified to understand the rules governing source selections, this advice could be more tenable.
 Were certification to become the coin of the realm within government's acquisition workforce (Fast, 2009), it should also be required of teams seeking government contracts.
-Understanding the rules governing the process would seem to be a basic condition for building communities of practice around the source-selection process.
+Understanding the rules governing the process would seem to be a basic condition for building communities of practice around the source selection process.